mcabbott/InTheRed.jl/README.md

 * Low-precision numbers (like `Float32`, `Int16`) are cyan, or magenta if negative.

 In addition, vectors of real numbers are displayed with a bar graph alongside their values.
+Vectors of complex numbers show their absolute value as a bar graph, and phase as a compass direction.

 ## Examples